benckx/dnn-movie-posters/README.md

 ```
 python3 prepare_dcgan_dataset.py -min_year=1980 -exclude_genres=Animation,Comedy,Family -ratio=60
 ```
-This will create a folder 'movies_posters' with all the posters selected from the parameters values.
+This will create a folder 'dcgan_movies_posters' with all the posters selected from the parameters values.

 3\.
-Move folder 'dcgan_movies_posters' to /DCGAN-tensorflow/data/dcgan_movies_posters
+Move folder 'dcgan_movies_posters' to DCGAN-tensorflow/data/dcgan_movies_posters

 4\.
-In DCGAN-tensorflow, run the command:
+In DCGAN-tensorflow, run the command with the parameters you need:
 ```
 python3 main.py --dataset dcgan_movies_posters --grid_height=6 --grid_width=10  -sample_rate=2 --train
 ```